 |Manufacturers Cup – Yamaha Motor Corp.||Manufacturers Cup – KTM North America|

-Immediately following the awards, musical entertainment was provided by DJ ELO, as GNCC Racers and their families continued the celebration on the dance floor.
-GNCC also provided a free photo booth to capture the evening’s festivities, as well as a kid-friendly Fun-Zone right outside of the banquet room including an inflatable three-person bungee race and life size Connect Four.
+Following the awards, musical entertainment was provided by DJ ELO, as GNCC Racers and their families continued to celebrate on the dance floor.
+GNCC also provided a Christmas-themed Night of Champions photo backdrop for anyone to get their pictures taken in front of.

-The 2020 Grand National Cross Country Series presented by Specialized, an AMA National Championship, will kick off with the Big Buck GNCC in Union, South Carolina the weekend of February 22 and 23.
-The full 2020 schedule will be released at a later date.
+The 2022 Grand National Cross Country Series presented by Specialized, an AMA National Championship, will kick off with the Big Buck GNCC in Union, South Carolina the weekend of February 19 and 20.
+To see the full 2022 schedule, click HERE.

 For more information on the GNCC series, visit the official website at www.gnccracing.com or call (304) 284-0084.
 Join the conversation on the series Facebook page, follow us on Twitter and Instagram, and be sure to always hashtag #GNCC.